-1. Not Your Mother’s Green Bean Casserole: First, if you like Green Bean Casserole, but just don’t enjoy the ingredients used, Alton Brown shares a much more gourmet, and healthier version.
-I could enjoy this version.
+1. Not Your Mother’s Green Bean Casserole: First, if you like the traditional casserole but just don’t enjoy the ingredients used, Alton Brown shares a much more gourmet, and healthier version.
+I could enjoy this one.

 2. Healthy Green Bean Casserole with Pumpkin Seed Crumble: For another take on a healthier version of green bean casserole, this recipe uses pumpkin seeds as part of a crumbly topping.

 4. Garlicky Green Beans: Thanksgiving on my husband’s side is never complete without his mother's garlicky green beans.
-It is delicious and flavorful without being pretentious.
+This dish is delicious and flavorful without being pretentious.

 5. Long-Simmered Green Beans: Thanksgiving on my side of the family is never the same without my Grandpa’s recipe for long-simmered green beans.
 I think it was growing up on this recipe that ruined me for green bean casserole.
 I love this recipe!